-DOS47 is based upon a naturally occurring enzyme called urease which breaks down urea into ammonia.
 DOS47 candidates are produced by conjugating urease with a targeting antibody or antibody fragment that can specifically direct the urease to the surface of a cancer cell.
 Once docked to the cell, the urease produces ammonia enzymatically through the conversion of urea found throughout the body.
 These conjugates of antibodies to urease are called DOS47 candidates.
 By selecting antibodies that are selective to different tumour cell surface receptors, the Company believes that DOS47 candidates can be used in several types of solid tumours.